 Once you have your marriage license in hand, it is good for 60 days and valid anywhere in the state, including right inside Kelly Park Rock Springs.

 This is the most iconic location in the park where that crystal-clear water flows through the Rock Springs Run.
 The views here are unreal, especially at sunrise when the light filters through the trees.
 Keep in mind that different times of the year, the weather, and the light will change the way the water looks.
 The spring behind the spring head is part of the tubing area so it’s possible you’ll have swimmers or tubers making their way behind you.
+It’s best to be patient and have a plan for photos if this happens (i.e., will you stop and wait?
+Or will you embrace the chaos?)

 From left to right (all at park opening): January, March, April, and May